TosbackCgusBridge-Bot/CGUs-versions/Nyandcompany/Privacy Policy.md

 *   My Wish List

-Latest Trends New Arrivals @Work Apparel Tops Pants Petite Tall Accessories Sale Buy One Get One 50% Off Everything.
-Mix &.
-Match.
-Higher price prevails.
-Excludes: Clearance, NY&C Great Finds, NY Deals, 58andLex Shoe Collection, Eva Collection and Gift Cards.
-Plus, Free Shipping on orders over $125 - no code needed. \*Details **Customer Service**
+Latest Trends New Arrivals @Work Apparel Tops Pants Petite Tall Accessories Sale 40% off Everything.
+Excludes Clearance, NY Deals, Eva Collection and Gift Cards.
+Not combinable with coupons or other offers.
+Use promo code 2144.
+Plus, free shipping on your order of $125 or more – no code needed. \*Details **Customer Service**

 *   Ordering &.
 Shipping Info
     *   Where's My Order?